Medicare Plus Choice (M+C): Interim Final Rule

 (h) Periodic surveys of current and former

+enrollees.
 An M+C organization must conduct periodic surveys

 of current and former enrollees where substantial financial risk